 What the Song Is Actually Saying

-The territorial function operates through pace and repetition.
-Sharp phrases with repeated endings communicate “this area is occupied” without requiring physical confrontation.
-Threat and distance get encoded in patterns simple enough to register from fifty meters away through dense canopy.
+The territorial function is carried out using pace and repetition.
+Sharp phrases that have repeated endings signify “this area is occupied” and can communicate this sentiment without any physical confrontation.
+Threat and distance become encoded in patterns simple enough to discern from fifty meters away, even through dense canopy.

 “A single dawn chorus carries multiple messages at once — boundary-setting, mate attraction, and honest fitness signaling layered into one short phrase.”